acid-info/free.technology/README.md

 4. Visit `http://localhost:3000` in your browser

-## How to Run a Static Build(Production Build) locally
+## How to Run a Build (Production Build)

-1. Generate static files for production:
+1. Generate files for production:

 ```bash
 $ yarn build
 ```

-The static files will be created in the `build` directory.
+The files will be created in the `build` directory.

-2. Serve the static build:
+2. Serve the build:

 ```bash
 $ yarn start